Concurrency

 Blocking operations

-channel.send(ch, val)Buffer is full — waits until space opens
+channel.send(ch, val)Buffer is full — resumes when space opens

-channel.receive(ch)Buffer is empty — waits until a value arrives or the channel closes
+channel.receive(ch)Buffer is empty — resumes when a value arrives or the channel closes

-task.join(handle)Task not yet complete — waits until the task finishes
+task.join(handle)Task not yet complete — resumes when the task finishes

-channel.select([...])No channel has data — waits for any channel to become ready
+channel.select([...])No channel has data — resumes when any channel becomes ready

 Implications of real parallelism